Amitmund/amitmund/docs/index.rst

 Over here I will be making note of all my current understanding in a correct order, so that it will be easy for all of us to go through.

 ..
 Note:: Please do select master while doing the build.

+  Also, if you are not able see your changes, please try it once at `incognito` mode.